bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 ```

 If you don't specify a path in the pdf() function like we did above, the pdf will be saved in your working directory.
 In a new internet tab, go to http://##.oicrcbw.ca/Review_Session/myfigure.pdf to view the saved image.

+To save your RStudio notebook, go to "File" > "Save As..." and enter a name.